yuanqing/create-figma-plugin/packages/website/docs/utilities.md

 ### `sortNodesByCanonicalOrder<Node>(siblingNodes)`

-Sorts `siblingNodes` according to their layer list order.
+Returns the result of sorting the nodes in `siblingNodes` by their layer list order.
 Does not modify the original `siblingNodes` array.

 ***Type parameters***